SERVIR-Amazonia/barbados-training/intro-gee2/challenges.md

 ## Task 1: Create Normalized Difference Vegetation Index

-Create a Normalized Difference Vegetation Index (NDVI) using the Landsat 8 dataset for a period from January  2020 to June 2022 for a specific region of Trinidad and Tobago.
+Create a Normalized Difference Vegetation Index (NDVI) using the Landsat 8 dataset for a period from January  2020 to June 2022 for a specific region of Barbados.

 *Hint 1: There are good example scripts in the 'Examples' folder of the Scripts panel. look for existent scripts that already have done something similar.*